Pregnancy and travelPrenatal care - travel

 Travel by Land

-- You should be on the road no more than 5 - 6 hours a day.
+- You should be on the road no more than 5 to 6 hours a day.

 - Always wear your seatbelt.
 Place the lap belt under your belly and across your hips so that it fits snugly and comfortably.
 Put the shoulder strap between your breasts and across your shoulder.